Tax authorities report large-scale tax evasion schemes: what is known about “business fragmentation” in retail chains

 3 February 20:43

-According to the State Tax Service, these are chains operating in the following areas:
+According to the State Tax Service, these are chains operating in the retail sectors of home appliances and electronics, clothing and footwear, and grocery retail.

-To implement these schemes, the tax service claims that the companies involved more than 800 individual entrepreneurs.
+To carry out the schemes, the tax service claims, the companies enlisted more than 800 individual entrepreneurs.

-The State Tax Service claims that retail chains used so-called “business fragmentation” — the artificial division of a large or medium-sized company into dozens or hundreds of individual entrepreneurs who formally operate under a simplified taxation system.
+The State Tax Service states that retail chains used so-called “business fragmentation” —the artificial division of a large or medium-sized company into dozens or hundreds of individual entrepreneurs who formally operate under the simplified tax system.

 The tax authorities emphasize that this practice: